dfrappart/articles/podidentityjourney.md

 ## 8. Pod Identity in action

-A simple example is to give access to a keyvault, through the CSI Driver for keyvault.
-Since we want to focus on the pod identity here, we will just= list some link:
+A simple example is to give access to a Key Vault, through the CSI Driver for Key Vault.
+Since we want to focus on the pod identity here, we will just list some links:

 ```